Personal Finance

 There are so many reasons why it’s a great idea to save more and spend less no matter what income level you’re at.
 While so many others around you are living at or above their means, you’ll realize quickly just how much more satisfying life is when you live frugally, get ahead financially, and eventually reach financial independence.

-In fact, once you open, and fully fund, an emergency account, you take control of both your finances and your life.
+In fact, once you open and fully fund an emergency account, you take control of both your finances and your life.
+It really is incredible what you can accomplish with one simple account.

 Emergency Fund Amount